RancidDax/namazu.tools/top.md

 [P4 Blue Screen Toolbox](https://ff14.toolboxgaming.space/?id=595188367474761&preview=1){: .btn .btn-blue }

 {: .damage }
-> Depending on team comp or damage needs, DPS LB3 can be sent at the end of P3 or at the start of P4.
-Sending in P4 requires 2 mins to be used during **monitors**.
+> Depending on team composition or damage needs, DPS LB3 can be sent at the end of P3 or at the start of P4.
+Sending in P4 requires 2 minutes raid buffs to be used during **monitors**.

 This phase is fairly straight forward, with each player taking a protean and then taking two stacks south of the boss.
 This set of mechanics repeats 3 times.
 Just before the 2nd proteans, the party must step in to avoid **Wave Repeater**.
 Similiarly, after the 3rd stack the party must wait, and then step in to avoid another **Wave Repeater**.